 David has extensive experience of jurisdictional and choice of law issues under both the common law and European regimes.
 Further, as part of his general commercial and fraud practice, he has been engaged in many cases involving disputed questions as to the law applicable to contractual, tortious and unjust enrichment claims.
 David also has substantial experience dealing with the substance of foreign law, including Russian law and the law of various other former CIS states along with other legal systems such as Venezuela, Switzerland, China and Serbia.

 David has been instructed on several High Court employment cases raising issues such as breach of fiduciary duty by directors and senior executives and the alleged misuse of confidential information.
-His injunctive work (described in more detail the Commercial Dispute Resolution section above) has often involved the area overlap between employment law and commercial law and he has been led by leading employment practitioners such as Andrew Hochhauser Q.C., Martin Griffiths Q.C. and Charles Ciumei Q.C.
+His injunctive work (described in more detail the Commercial Dispute Resolution section above) has often involved the area overlap between employment law and commercial law.

 - Energy & natural resources